ChameleonCloud/chi-in-a-box/docs/setup-guides/dev-in-a-box.md

 ## Prerequisites:

-Baremetal or Virtual Machine with 4 cores, 8 gb ram, 40gb disk.
+Baremetal or Virtual Machine with 8 cores, 16gb ram, 80gb disk.
+This is roughly double the minimum for just control-plane services, as we will also be using these resources to host  "virtual" baremetal nodes.

 You must have a user account on the machine with passwordless sudo.

 If launching a VM on Chameleon to host this, follow the following steps.